 - Can I speak to someone who adopted with PACT?
 PACT has an adopter champion who adopted a BME sibling group of two children who is available to speak to prospective adopters.

 - Does PACT have experience of placing children of BME heritage with adopters?
-PACT has assessed families for BME children from a wide range of background and is experienced in the nuances of this type of assessment, matching and placement for such families
+PACT has assessed families for BME children from a wide range of background and is experienced in this type of assessment, matching and placement for such families

 - Will the process take a long time?
 PACT is committed to reducing the waiting time for ‘priority children’ of BME heritage waiting for adopters and will work with prospective adopters to ensure the assessment process is as efficient as possible.